-Volunteers are the heart and soul of hospice.
-There are two types of volunteers
+Volunteers are the heart and soul of our hospice.
+Hospice volunteers have care and concern for others.
+There are two types of hospice volunteers:

 One of the greatest gifts you can give... is your time